AliMorty/AliMorty.github.io/_pages/cv.md

    *  Passed related courses with distinctive qualifications such as **Stochastic Process**, **Data Mining** and audited **Statistical Machine Learning**, and **Probabilistic Graphical Models**.
    *  Teaching Assistant in [probability and statistics](https://alimorty.github.io//teaching/2018-spring-teaching-1)
    *  Related Academic [Projects](https://alimorty.github.io//projects/)
-   *  An [article](https://alimorty.github.io//posts/2018-10-30-Why-Mean-Squared-Error/) about "When and Why we use Mean Squared Error"
+   *  A [post](https://alimorty.github.io//posts/2018-10-30-Why-Mean-Squared-Error/) about "When and Why we use Mean Squared Error"

 ### Game Theory